-However, seniors in Texas can still find affordable car insurance.
-Our guide provides tips on securing the cheapest rates for seniors in Texas and helps save on auto insurance premiums.
+But that doesn’t mean seniors can’t find good deals on car insurance.
+Our guide will help you find the cheapest rates for seniors in Texas and learn other ways to save on auto insurance premiums.

-- A 75-year-old driver in Texas pays 12% more a full coverage policy than a 65-year-old driver.
+- Finding the cheapest car insurance for seniors over 70 becomes more important as rates increases significantly.
+For instance, a 75-year-old driver in Texas pays 12% more more a full coverage policy than a 65-year-old driver.

 - Reviewing and comparing car insurance quotes every six months or at renewal can help you find the most affordable rates.